gcallah/hambone/chaps/chap2.md

 Clarence stepped forward towards the desk.
 "We ain't got nothing to worry about.
 Forrest swear he ain't got no intention toward Denmark.
 He *is* looking to expand a bit, but he got his eye turned toward Swansea.
-He say the Boucher family up there looking weak, and stupid shit like car jackings and what not getting out of hand.
+He say the Boucher family up there looking weak, with stupid shit like car jackings and what not getting out of hand.
 He thinking time to bring some order to that mess."

 Claude told them "Boys, you done a good job.
-You all come by Elsie's Bar tonight, and the drinks is on me."
+You all come by Elsie's tonight, and the drinks is on me."

 Corny and Claude both mumbled their thanks and left.